 Lage got his start as a young jazz prodigy, cutting his teeth with legendary vibraphonist Gary Burton’s band at 15.
 Since then he has performed with a number of incredible musicians, including Chris Thile, Eric Harland and Mark O’Conner.

 Lionel Louke, “Tin Man,” Gilfema

 “Tin Man” highlights Louke’s unique rhythmic phrasing along with intriguing harmonic chord voicings complimented by his vocals.
-Louke was born in the West African country of Benin before being awarded scholarships at prestigious music conservatories in the Ivory Coast, Paris and eventually the Berklee College of Music in Boston.
+Louke was awarded scholarships at prestigious music conservatories in the Ivory Coast, Paris and eventually the Berklee College of Music in Boston.
 Since earning his degree, he has toured with his own group as well as a number of jazz greats including Terence Blanchard and Herbie Hancock.

 Gilad Hekselman, “Prelude to a Kiss,” Hearts Wide Open